Tazinho/snakecase/README.md

 **numerals**: If you want to format the alignment of numerals use `numerals` (`"middle"` (default), `"left"`, `"right"`, `"asis"` or `"tight"`).
-I.e. to add no extra separators around digits use:
+E.g. to add no extra separators around digits use:

 ``` r
 to_snake_case("species42value 23month 7-8",